mbrochh/django-react-primer/README.md

 to solve this problem, but as mentioned, creating correct fixtures remains tricky and keeping them up to date is even trickier.

-#### No Realtime

-I know that it is possible to do fancy realtime stuff with Django.
-I have tried that a while ago and it was a weird and painful experience.
-I haven't tried [Swampdragon](http://swampdragon.net), yet but it looks promising and I keep hearing good things about it.

-But: [Node.js](https://nodejs.org) has taken the crown when it comes to anything related to [Socket.io](http://socket.io).
-So there is this tool that everyone already uses for realtime stuff and it seems to work extremely well for a lot of people out there - why should I even bother to wrestle with Tornado and gevent and greenlet and all these hacks?

 ## Possible Solution

 Right now, this chapter is pretty much wishful thinking and some ideas that I